BrandonKenter/Heap-Allocator/README.md

 - Test suite

 # Getting Started
-Executable not available yet

-# General Info
+General Details:
 - This allocator implements 8-byte alignment, so the first and last four bytes are reserved and cannot be altered.
 - The first-fit plaecement policy is used because it is best for visualization of traversal in this size of a heap.

+Executable not available yet

 # Using the App